vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 ### `heapq` library
 A heap provides $$O(\log n)$$ `insertion` and `extract_min`. `extract_min` pops out the min object.
 Heaps represent a binary tree but are internally stored as arrays.

+> `queue.PriorityQueue` is a thread safe implementation of a heap which uses
+> `heapq` underneath.
+Unless interview deals with concurrency, you're better off
+> using the more lightweight `heapq` library.

 **Second order properties:**<br/>
 - $$O(n)$$ heapify, convert a list of unsorted numbers to one with heap properties.